wallacegibbon/genserver/README.md

 ### Action Path

-By default, the action path is "actions", you can change it through `genconfig.json`.
+By default, the action path is "actions", you can change it by editing `genserver.json` to this:

 ```json
 {